rty65tt/digitalwatchGL.saver/README.md

 # digitalwatchGL.saver
-Screensaver macOS Objective-C and OpenGL with low energy use.
+Screensaver for macOS showing current time and day.
+Write on Objective-C and OpenGL with low resource use.

 ![screenshot1](screenshot.webp  "Screenshot")